First appointed as a judge: 2011 (Nothern Cape)

 As a high court judge, Phatsoane has dealt with cases involving the messy confluence of politics and business interests in the Northern Cape.

-A few years ago, she sentenced former Northern Cape ANC provincial chairperson, and pro-Jacob Zuma strongman, John Block, to an effective 15 years imprisonment after finding him guilty of corruption and money-laundering following an arduous four-year trial.
+In December 2016, she sentenced former Northern Cape ANC provincial chairperson, and pro-Jacob Zuma strongman, John Block, to an effective 15 years’ imprisonment after finding him guilty of fraud, corruption and money-laundering following an arduous four-year trial.

-In a 2015 judgment Phatsoane found that Block and Christo Scholtz, CEO of the Trifecta group of companies, had facilitated government leases exceeding R100-million all across the province in exchange for kickbacks.
+In a 2015 judgment Phatshoane found that Block and Christo Scholtz, CEO of the Trifecta group of companies, had facilitated government leases exceeding R100-million all across the province in exchange for kickbacks.
 Scholtz had R60-million worth of assets confiscated.

-Sentencing was delayed after Block’s lawyers lodged a complaint with the Judicial Service Commission (JSC) alleging that Phatsoane had been influenced by Judge President Frans Kgomo.
-They alleged that a judge known to them had overheard a telephonic conversation between Phatsoane and Kgomo during which the latter had urged her to “convict the bastards”.
-Phatsoane had dismissed the bid for her recusal.
+Sentencing was delayed after Block’s lawyers lodged a complaint with the JSC alleging that Phatshoane had been influenced by JP Kgomo.
+They alleged that a judge known to them had overheard a telephonic conversation between Judge Phatshoane and JP Kgomo during which the latter had urged her to “convict the bastards”.
+Phatshoane had dismissed the bid for her recusal.